neolao/atom-settings/packages/atom-typescript/CONTRIBUTING.md

 # Various

 ## Publishing
-`apm publish minor`

-or `apm publish patch` depending on how you feel about your changes.
+* If you have only fixed bugs in a backward-compatible way (or consider your changes very minimal), run `apm publish patch`.
+* If you have implemented new functionality, run `apm publish minor`.

-Note: `apm publish major` must be justified with a corresponding change in changelog.md
+* For breaking changes run `apm publish major`.
+These must be justified with a reason documented in `changelog.md`

+Additional Notes:
+* The `apm` command does a lot for you *that you shouldn't do manually*.
+It automatically updates the `package.json` + `creates a git tag` + `pushes to git` + `pushes to apm`.
+* On windows : storing your github password using `git config --global credential.helper wincred` helps smooth out the `apm publish <type>` experience.

 ## Workflow
 **We develop atom-typescript with atom-typescript**